dkagramanyan/uranium_deposits_estimation/README.md

 grid.
 The first idea was to  create grid, transfer it in map and then mark the coordinates of deposits.

-the experiment shows that this method is very time-consuming and has low accuracy as the human could make mistake
+The experiment shows that this method is very time-consuming and has low accuracy as the human could make mistake

 <img src="images/uranium_grid.png" width="300" />